Pipelined proving

 - Proof-transaction: provides a proof for the claimed state change for settlement.

-From Hylé’s perspective, the blob-transaction's content is irrelevant: it simply represents incoming information that your contract will process.
+From Hylé’s perspective, the blob-transaction's content is not an issue: it simply represents incoming information that your contract will process.

 - Sequencing happens when the blob transaction is received and included in a block.
 This step establishes a global order and timestamps for transactions.

-- Settlement happens when the corresponding proof transaction is verified and added to the block.
+- Settlement happens when the corresponding proof transaction is verified and added to a block.

-During settlement, proved blob transactions linked to the contract are executed in their sequencing order.
+During settlement, unproven blob transactions linked to the contract are executed in their sequencing order.

 Unprovable transactions